microsoft/vcpkg-docs/vcpkg/consume/classic-mode.md

 > configuration.
 Use `x64-windows` or `x64-windows-static` for your 64-bits projects and
 > `x86-windows` or `x86-windows-static` for your 32-bits projects.

-After the previous steps, all installed packages should be automatically available when building your project.
+After the previous steps, all installed packages are automatically available when building your project.

 Run `msbuild` to build the project: